NicolasRv1/1-more-fish/README.md

 ## 📸 Overview

-**[Game Name]** blends the relaxing vibe of classic fishing games with high-intensity arcade bullet hell mechanics.
+**[One More Fish]** blends the relaxing vibe of classic fishing games with high-intensity arcade bullet hell mechanics.
 Cast your line into serene waters, but be prepared—once a fish takes the bait, you'll have to survive its unique attack patterns to reel it in.

 Sell your terrifying deep-sea catches, upgrade your gear, and venture into dangerous waters for even bigger bounties.